 Optimize Windows 10 performance

 If you want a quick boost in Windows 10 performance, try cleaning Windows 10 junk, Tweak system settings, and stop unwanted startup services.
 It can create a noticeable difference in windows speed.
-Also here Some other tweaks help to enjoy the best gaming experience Windows 10.
+Also here are Some other tweaks that help to enjoy the best gaming experience Windows 10.